First-Year Preceptorial Courses

 Knox's First-Year Preceptorial Program is an intellectual discovery process.
 By exploring the language, culture, and meaning of liberal arts -- including ideas such as independent thinking, diverse perspectives, and academic honesty -- Preceptorial enables you to get the most out of your Knox education.

-In keeping with the College's spirit of intellectual curiosity, First-Year Preceptorial introduces liberal learning through a refreshing choice of ever-evolving topics, such as "Cinematic Visions," "Voyage to Rapa Nui (Easter Island)," "Creating Monsters," "The Social Life of Food," "Epidemics & Societies," "Love," "War," and "Human Rights."
+In keeping with the College's spirit of intellectual curiosity, First-Year Preceptorial introduces liberal learning through a refreshing choice of ever-evolving topics, such as "Cinematic Visions," "The Challenge of Sustainability," "Creating Monsters," "The American Dream," "Heroism," "Love," and "Human Rights."

 Preceptorial explores the classic, existential questions in a broad, engaging, real-world context that transcends disciplinary boundaries.
 Issues are examined through reading, writing, critical analysis and, most importantly, class discussion.
 As a true interdisciplinary program, Preceptorial is taught by professors from nearly all academic programs.